 The most common and practical roof shapes for tiny houses are:

-And if you need a reliable roofing contractor near you to complete your roofing project, consider using Directorii.
-We guarantee that all roofers listed on our platform are willing to assist with any project, regardless of size.
+If you need a reliable roofing contractor near you to complete your roofing project, consider using Directorii.
+We guarantee that all roofers listed on our platform are willing and qualified to assist with any project, regardless of size.